-It is recommended you get a cat used to having it's feet handled from an early age.
+It is recommended you get a cat used to having his feet handled from an early age.
 This can be done by gently massaging your cat's feet.
 Some of my cats are less than thrilled at having their claws trimmed.

-In such a case I recommend you only trim a couple of claws per session, or do as I sometimes do and gently trim then when the cat is napping.
+In such a case I recommend you only trim a couple of claws per session, or do as I sometimes do and gently trim them when the cat is napping.
 If you have a particularly reluctant cat, there is a product called Felifriend you could try.
 This is a synthetic pheromone you spray on your hands, it may assist in calming your cat down.

 - Hold the cat's paw in your hand with your fingers on the underside and your thumb on the top.

 - Gently apply a forward pressure to one toe.
 This causes the claw to come out of the sheath, which makes it more visible.

 Notice how in the middle of the claw is pink, this is the quick and it contains blood and nerves.
 This must NOT be cut as it will cause pain and bleeding.
 If you do accidentally cut this, apply a styptic pencil Silver Nitrate sticks or Potassium of Permanganate to the claw to stop the bleeding.
 If you don't have these products, ordinary household flour will do.
 The claw should stop bleeding in about 5 minutes.